imagej/imagej.github.io/pages/Following_an_update_site.md

 URL, which would be provided by the plugin's author or distributor.

-**Note:** the list of update sites shown by default is generated from a special page, which you can {% include ListOfUpdateSites content="view and edit here" %}.
+**Note:** the list of update sites shown by default is generated from a special page, which you can {% include list-of-update-sites content='view and edit here' %} .
 Update site maintainers are encouraged to add their update site to this list, as it both helps the community and the developers.

 After you have selected your desired update site(s), close the dialog.
 The list of plugins that will be installed or updated from the chosen